nicolevanderhoeven/blog/content/blog/20260518-gocc07-continuous-profiling.md

 - [Pyroscope docs](https://grafana.com/docs/pyroscope/latest/)
 - [OpenTelemetry documentation](https://opentelemetry.io/docs/)

-Thanks to Christian for joining, and to everyone who showed up live with questions.
+Thanks to Christian for joining, to Tiffany for co-hosting, and to everyone who showed up live with questions.